Nursing FAQ for the General ADN Track

 Stanly Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Stanly Community College.
 External Web site: http://www.sacscoc.org

-Stanly Community College’s Annie Ruth Kelley Associate Degree Nursing Program holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
-Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.
-The process takes approximately 3 years.
+The Stanly Community College Associate Degree in Nursing program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) located at 2600 Virginia Avenue, NW, Washington, DC, 20032, 202-909-2526.

 The nursing program is approved by the North Carolina Board of Nursing (NCBON). https://www.ncbon.com/education-programs-in-north-carolina-approved-pre-licensure-nursing-programs-associate-degree